saucelabs/elemental-next/frontend/docs/dropdown2/file2.md

 ---
-title: 'Fetching MD Files'
+title: 'Main File 2'
-id: 'main'
+id: 'file2'
-contentUrl: 'docs/dropdown/main'
+contentUrl: 'docs/testing-dropdown/file2'
-sidebar_label: Ruby
+sidebar_label: Java
 text: 'Nearly everyone, at some point during their normal flow of work on the computer, has had to open a new window or tab.
 In fact, many of us often end up with several tabs open.
 It makes sense that this should be tested using Selenium.'
 number: 73
 hide_table_of_contents: true